RobMeades/nginx_https_reverse_proxy_to_lan/README.md

 # Secure The Machine That Is On The Public internet
 Before you start, make sure that the machine on the public internet is secured.
 For instance, only one port, usually port 22 (so that you can get at it with `ssh`) should be exposed through its firewall.

-- If you are starting a new machine from scratch, while logged in as `root`, create a user and switch off `root` log-in with:
+- If you are starting a new machine from scratch, while logged in as `root`, create a user and switch off `root` log-in as follows, noting that it is worth using a particularly good/unique password for this user since it will be relatively powerful:

   ```
   adduser username_main